Vonage/vscode/CONTRIBUTING.md

 If the contribution doesn't meet these criteria, a maintainer will discuss it with you on the Issue.
 You can still continue to add more commits to the branch you have sent the Pull Request from.

-## Branching / Processes

-We maintain two primary branches:

-- `main`: Code that correlates to the latest released version of the extension
-- `dev`: Code that is pending release to the Visual Studio Code marketplace

-When submitting pull requests, be sure to create your development branch and submit pull requests targeting the `dev` branch.
-Merged pull requests will live here until the maintainers merge them to the `main` branch for an official release.

 ## How To

 1. Fork this repository on GitHub.
 1. Clone/fetch your fork to your local development machine.
-1. Check out and pull the `dev` branch.
 1. Create a new branch (e.g. `issue-12`, `feat.add_foo`, etc) and check it out.
 1. Make your changes and commit them.
-(Did the tests pass?)
+(Did the tests pass?
+No linting errors?)
 1. Push your new branch to your fork. (e.g. `git push myname issue-12`)
-1. Open a Pull Request from your new branch to the original fork's `dev` branch.
+1. Open a Pull Request from your new branch to the original fork's `main` branch.